Seuma/gitea-issue-tracking/README.md

 It is known that **all** issues are displayed.
 There is no filter as of now.

+## Planned features

+In the future it should be possible to be abel to close an issue or even open an issue.

+More advanced filter for searching through the issues (for the title of an Issue)

 ## Release Notes

 Users appreciate release notes as you update your extension.

+## 0.0.3

+### Added

+- Paus function
+- unpause function
+- Filter for self assigned issues
+- Button icons

-### 0.0.1
+### Fixed

-Initial release of the Gitea Issue Time Tracking
+- Improve of code structure

-### 0.0.2
+### Changed

-Fix settings to be scoped
+- Order of buttons in view
+- Naming of gitea repo owner to "owner" (previously named "user")

 ---

-## Planned features

-Be able to filter the Issues.
-At first only for the one which are assigned to one.

-In the future it should be possible to be abel to close an issue or even open an issue.

 **Enjoy!**